python33r/socs-fyp-grading/README.md

 A [Typst][typ] template for grading final-year projects in the [School of Computer Science][socs] at the University of Leeds.

-This can be used to generate the individual reports for supervisor & assessor, and the final joint assessment report.
+This template can be used to generate the individual reports for supervisor & assessor, and the final joint assessment report.

-A valid but empty document is provided in `empty.typ`.
+A valid but empty document that uses the template is provided in `empty.typ`.
 You can run this through Typst to see the effect of the default parameter settings.

-A fleshed-out example is provided in `example.typ`.
+A fleshed-out example document with guiding comments is provided in `starter.typ`.
+Use this as a starting point for writing actual reports.

 ## Notes